 However, the water system is never used as a source of drinking water, water to bathe with, to keep the shower flowing, or to flush a toilet.

 Because of this, there’s less concern about how toxic it might be.

 With a motorhome or camper, the RV plumbing system is present to provide ample water wherever it’s needed.

-Therefore, any antifreeze must not damage the internal water pipes and not non-toxic to humans too.
+Therefore, any antifreeze must not damage the internal water pipes and is not non-toxic to humans.

 Because of this, there are RV antifreeze products and automobile antifreeze products to use with other vehicles.

 It’s critically important to note the difference.